 The CLK control will allow you to switch between media display mode (radio station, stereo information, etc.) and clock display mode (time).
 When in clock mode, the media information will display for 10 seconds, when the radio is turned on, and then revert to clock information.
-Any time that the media is changed, (new radio station, etc.), the media information will again display for 10 seconds before reverting back to the clock.
+Any time that the media is changed. (new radio station media is changed, (new radio station, etc.), the media information will again display for 10 seconds before reverting back to the clock.
 In media mode, the media information will always be displayed.